 Symptoms in young children include fever, refusal to feed, irritability, grunting or moaning, extreme tiredness or floppiness, nausea or vomiting, diarrhoea, turning away from light, convulsions and rash of red or purple pinprick spots or larger bruises.

-While many children will have a full recovery 5- 10 percent will die and 20 percent of survivors will suffer devastating life long disability such as brain damage, sight and hearing impairment, severe scarring and/or amputation of limbs.
+While many children will have a full recovery 10 percent of those affected will die and 20 percent of survivors will suffer devastating life long disability such as brain damage, sight and hearing impairment, severe scarring and/or amputation of limbs.

 Meningococcal B is the most common cause of bacterial meningitis in Australia*.
 Today meningococcal meningitis and septicemia are the leading infectious cause of death in children under five in Australia.